department-of-veterans-affairs/va.gov-team/products/health-care/checkin/team/collab-cycle-steps.md

     - Analytics
     - Research
 - If requested artifacts are not available or relevant, we will explain that in the ticket
-- Any collab cycle or other tickets that are created should contain our HCE-Checkin label and be associated to the relevant Epic in our team's Product Backlog
+- Any collab cycle or other tickets that are created should contain our team's HCE-Checkin GItHub label and be associated to the relevant Epic in our team's Product Backlog

 ## DESIGN PHASE